Bedroom tax: Policy

 The under-occupancy rules apply, from 1 April 2013, to all those of working age.
 The policy applies to working-age social housing tenants who receive housing benefit and are deemed to have more bedrooms than they need.
 If a tenant has one spare bedroom, their housing benefit is reduced by 14% of the eligible rent, and if they have two or more spare bedrooms, it is reduced by 25%.
-The aim of the policy was to encourage social housing tenants to downsize to smaller properties, freeing up larger homes for families who need them.
+The stated aim of the policy was to encourage social housing tenants to downsize to smaller properties, freeing up larger homes for families who need them.

 Critics argue that the policy has had a disproportionate impact on disabled people and other vulnerable groups, as well as increasing poverty and homelessness.
 Supporters of the policy argue that it is a fair way to manage social housing and encourage efficient use of housing resources.

 The rules for calculating allowed bedrooms are the same as for Local Housing Allowance introduced by the Labour government in 2008 for benefit claimants in private sector tenancies, except for the rules involving disability or the armed forces.

 One bedroom is allowed for each of the following: